Experimental study

 1.4.
 Measurements per site – Baseline data (prior treatment application)

-To characterize the different sites around the globe, several measurements of soil conditions, and a few characteristics of the plant community should be taken prior to the application of the treatments.
-This allows us to link consumer impact to several drivers (latitude, altitude, soil fertility, plant diversity and biomass), and to shed light at the context dependency of biotic interactions.
+To characterize the different sites around the globe, several measurements of soil conditions should be taken prior to the application of the treatments.
+This allows us to link consumer impact to several drivers (latitude, altitude, soil fertility), and to shed light at the context dependency of biotic interactions.

 Soil samples

 In addition, we would like to obtain information of the soil microbial community at the plot level.
 The soil microbial community is likely to change in response to the pesticide treatments.
 To be able to analyse this change at some point in the future, it is necessary to have information on pre-treatment conditions.
-We therefore encourage you to store soil samples per plot prior to the application of the treatments in a freezer:
+We therefore encourage you to store soil samples per plot prior to the application of the treatments in a freezer.
+However, this is not obligatory and you can also participate in the experimental part without long term soil storage.

 Please take five soil cores (e.g. 2.5 x 10 cm) from random locations per plot with a soil corer, and homogenize the soil into a single sample per plot.
 Make sure to carefully clean your soil corer between plots.
 We ask you to store 50g of soil per plot in a labelled zip block bag or any other container at -20°C, and 5g of soil per plot at -80°C (if you have access to such a freezer).
 Don’t forget to label your bags well, as they might sit in the freezer for a few years before we analyse the microbial community at some point in the future.